Learning Module

 Tamar Szabó Gendler

-Tamar Szabó Gendler is the Dean of the Faculty of Arts and Sciences at Yale University, and the Vincent J. Scully Professor of Philosophy, and Professor of Psychology and Cognitive Science.
+Tamar Szabó Gendler is Yale University’s Dean of the Faculty of Arts and Sciences, the Vincent J. Scully Professor of Philosophy, and Professor of Psychology and Cognitive Science.

-Professor Gendler’s work in the philosophy of psychology, epistemology, and metaphysics has earned her many fellowships from such foundations such as the Andrew W. Mellon Foundation and the National Science Foundation.
-Her 2008 essay entitled “Alief and Belief” was selected by the Philosopher’s Annual as one of the best articles published in Philosophy that year.
+Professor Gendler’s work in the philosophy of psychology, epistemology, and metaphysics has earned her many fellowships from foundations such as the Andrew W. Mellon Foundation and the National Science Foundation.
+Her 2008 essay, entitled “Alief and Belief,” was selected by the Philosopher’s Annual as one of the best articles published in Philosophy that year.

 Lessons